StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Upgrade

-To upgrade an installed version of the CLI:
+Follow the steps below to upgrade an installed version of the CLI.
+Note that it is not necessary to configure the CLI again after the upgraded version is installed, the existing CLI configuration will be used.

 1. Delete the existing CLI files:
    * **Windows and Linux:**